aumpierre-unb/InternalFluidFlow.jl/README.md

 ### hveps2fDRe

-hveps2fRe computes the Reynolds number Re and the Darcy friction factor f, given the head loss h, the flow speed v, the pipe's length L, the pipe's relative roughness eps, the fluid's density rho, the fluid's dynamic viscosity mu, and the gravitational acceleration g.
+hveps2fRe computes the Reynolds number and the Darcy friction factor, given the head loss, the flow speed, the pipe's length, the pipe's relative roughness, the fluid's density, the fluid's dynamic viscosity, and the gravitational acceleration.

-By default, fluid is assumed to be water at 25 °C, rho = 0.997 (in kg/L) and mu = 0.91 (in cP), and gravitational acceleration is assumed to be g = 9.81 (in m/s/s).
+By default, fluid is assumed to be water at 25 °C, with density rho = 0.997 kg/L and dynamic viscosity mu = 0.91 cP, and gravitational acceleration is assumed to be g = 9.81 m/s/s.

 Please, notice that these default values are given in the cgs unit system and, if taken, all other inputs must as well be given in cgs units.

 If fig = true is given, a schematic Moody diagram is plotted as a graphical representation